 We went out to watch some fireworks on bonfire night and I helped Berry to make invitations for her birthday party.
 We also did some spooky crafts at Halloween, which is one of her favourite times of the year.

 I really enjoy helping out when I can, like helping people we support to look up information on the internet or supporting them to use phones or tablets.

-I think the highlight has been seeing how Berry has opened up to me.
-When I first met her she was very shy and found it hard to make eye contact with me.
+The highlight has been seeing how Berry has opened up to me.
+When I first met her, she was very shy and found it hard to make eye contact with me.
 Now she’s always happy to see me and is very engaged.
 She tells me about her family, what she’s been up to and activities she has planned.

 I love the reception I get when I arrive too.
 Everyone knows my name and makes me feel very welcome.
 I always love coming into the house and being greeted with smiling faces and hugs.

 Last year I went to see some of the people we support at a showcase they did as part of the Misfits theatre company.
 They did dancing, poetry and acting and I was so proud to see them performing – it was a really special night for me.